 If you’re buying a car ahead of one of these milestone events, make sure your expense calculations reflect your new (or planned) situation.
 For example, if you’re expecting a child, you’ll need to make some estimates regarding the monthly costs that will come with raising your young one.

-Your automotive expenses don’t end there.
-You’ll also need to estimate certain monthly costs when preparing your budget.
-AAA recommends including costs related to expenses like maintenance and repair, fuel and car insurance as you plan your spending for the month.
+And your car expenses don’t end there.
+Consider expenses like maintenance and repair, fuel and car insurance as you plan your monthly budget.

-- Car insurance — Your insurance costs will depend on where you live and the type of vehicle you drive as well as your age, gender, driving record and a few other factors.
-Your insurance agent should be able to give you estimates regarding various models.
+- Car insurance — Your insurance costs will depend on where you live and the type of vehicle you drive as well as your age, driving record and a few other factors.
+Your insurance agent should be able to give you insurance policy quotes for various models.
 All other things being equal, the more expensive the vehicle, the steeper its insurance cost.

-- Maintenance and repair — This includes things like oil changes and brake-pad replacement.
-It depends on your usage, but your car’s oil usually needs to be changed every 5,000 to 7,500 miles, and brake pads typically need to be replaced after 30,000 to 50,000 miles.
+- Maintenance and repair —This includes things like oil changes and brake-pad replacement.
 Be sure to check your car’s owner’s manual for manufacturer-specific maintenance recommendations.
-According to a 2018 AAA study, maintenance and repair expenses for a medium-size sedan will cost a driver an average of 8.58 cents per mile driven.
+According to a 2019 AAA study, maintenance and repair expenses cost a driver an average of 94 cents per mile driven.

 Keep in mind that the type of vehicle you purchase can affect your monthly automotive expenses.
 Generally speaking, the smallest vehicles can have the lowest operating costs, while the largest ones can have the highest cost of ownership.